oxygenna-themes/foxi-astro-theme/README.md

 | `src/config/footerNavigation.ts` | Includes menu options for the footer navigation.                                                |
 | `src/config/analytics.ts`        | Includes the required codes for Google Analytics, Google Tag Manager and Google Search Console. |
 | `src/config/socialLinks.ts`      | Contains the social link data for the website.                                                  |

+### Basic configuration settings

+In the `src/config/config.ts` file, you can find the basic configuration settings.
+These includes the default SEO settings:

+- `siteTitle`: The default title of your website.
+- `siteDescription`: The default description of your website.
+- `ogImage`: The open graph image for your website.
+- `logo`: The logo for your website.
+- `canonical`: Whether to use canonical links for your website.
+- `noindex`: Prevents search engines from indexing your website if set to true.

+as well as the default site settings:

+- `mode`: The default mode for your website.
+Can be set to 'auto', 'light', or 'dark'.
+Auto mode will automatically switch between light and dark modes based on the user's system settings, while 'light' and 'dark' will force the site to use the corresponding mode.
+- `scrollAnimations`: Whether to enable smooth scrolling animations for your website.

 ## Theme Customization